deadlyvipers/dojo_rules/introduction.md

 On my way to becoming a Github Master
+My favorite code school path is JavaScript.